Religion in the Canary Islands: Catholicism

 In 1485, after the conquest of Gran Canaria, Pope Innocent VIII definitively authorized the transfer of the diocesan seat from San Marcial del Rubicón to Las Palmas.
 The name of the diocese was changed to be called Diocese Canariense-Rubicense, making reference to the island where its headquarters would be from that moment, that is, Gran Canaria, but retaining in its name its origin, the Rubicón.

 From here the Christianization of the islands of La Palma and Tenerife would begin.
 The Christianization of the Canary Islands was quick and complete.
 Insular Catholicism has given two saints to the Church up to the present: José de Anchieta (1534-1597) and Peter of Saint Joseph de Betancur (1626-1667).
 Both, born on the island of Tenerife, were missionaries respectively in Brazil and Guatemala.

 In the nineteenth century a new bishopric was founded in the Canary Islands, the Diocese of San Cristobal de La Laguna in 1819.
 Although the origins of creating a diocese based in Tenerife began shortly after the conquest of the Canary Islands, it was the same Alonso Fernández de Lugo (conqueror of this island) who in 1513 asked the Court to erect a new diocese on the island of Tenerife.
 However, this project would always have the opposition of the Grancanarian bishop.
 From 1819, the Canary Islands was divided into two dioceses: The Diocese Canariense-Rubicense that encompasses the eastern islands (Gran Canaria, Fuerteventura and Lanzarote) and the Diocese of San Cristóbal of La Laguna or Nivariense that encompasses the western islands (Tenerife, La Gomera, La Palma and El Hierro).

 In the Canary Islands, religious devotions of great tradition in history and culture are particularly important, such as the Virgin of Candelaria and the Christ of La Laguna in Tenerife, the Virgin of the Pine in Gran Canaria, the Virgin of the Snows in La Palma, the Virgin of La Peña in Fuerteventura, the Virgin of Guadalupe in La Gomera, the Our Lady of Dolours in Lanzarote, and the Virgin of the Kings in El Hierro.
 Many of the Canarian festivities have a Catholic religious background, such as the romerias and the tradition of the bajadas of some images of the island patrons worshiped in the archipelago.

+Between June 11 and 12, 2026, Pope Leo XIV visited the Canary Islands, specifically Gran Canaria and Tenerife, as part of his apostolic journey to Spain.
+This marked the first papal visit to the archipelago in history.
+The visit focused on migration.

 La Laguna Cathedral, seat of the Roman Catholic Diocese of San Cristóbal de La Laguna.

 Las Palmas Cathedral, seat of the Roman Catholic Diocese of Canarias.